ibexa/documentation-developer/docs/guide/repository.md

 !!! tip

-    Don't set this number too high, with Legacy storage engine you'll get performance degradation if you store too many versions.
+    Don't set `default_version_archive_limit` too high, with Legacy storage engine you'll get performance degradation if you store too many versions.
 Default value of 5 is in general the recommended value, but the less content you have overall, the more you can increase this to, for instance, 25 or even 50.

 ## Persistence cache